-To beat the cold and snow I have been cooking extra hearty food and sweet treats loaded with energy to fuel all of our shovelling.
-This recipe is a recent favourite — a wholesome and nutritious granola bar topped with a wafer-thin coat of chocolate to make them extra appealing for my kids.
+This recipe is a favourite here at Crosby’s.
+A wholesome and nutritious granola bar topped with a wafer-thin coat of chocolate to make them extra appealing.

-It’s a shame these Coconut Cranberry Granola Bars aren’t school friendly (because of the nut butter), but they are nutritious.
-With lots of fibre, protein, calcium and more, they make for a great afterschool snack and even better picnic food.
+It’s a shame these Coconut Cranberry Granola Bars aren’t school friendly (because of the nut).
+With lots of fiber, protein, calcium and more, they make for a great afterschool snack and even better picnic food.
 And they’re gluten-free, if that’s important to you.

 - 2 cups rolled oats*, pulsed in the food processor a few times